-In the case of vs Complainant(s) Respondent(s) following as the date, time, and place that the Chair of the Ethics Hearing Panel has designated the for hearing the above case.
-This is a hearing concerning the isions of SIOR's Code of Ethical Principles and Standards of You are hereby notified to appear at the appointed time and place.
-Date: Time: Place: The Chair and members of the Ethics He earing Panel for this case are: counsel, and each party is requested to have representation present, at least fif ngle SIOR member who is an Adherent to the Code or by legal provide written notice to the parties and SIOR of their intention to teen (15) days prior to the hearing.
-Failure to provide this notice sentation, but may result in a continuance of the hearing. and SIOR not less than fifteen (15) of witnesses to be present at the time and witnesses are unable to be present for the Ethics Hearing Panel for such witnesses s of witnesses he/she intends to call at the hearing to all parties days prior to the hearing.
-Each party must arrange for his/her place designated for the hearing; or in the event that one or more the designated hearing, the party must request permission from ness(es) to be allowed to testify remotely.
-The parties must not the Ethics Hearing Panel or the Board of Directors prior to the announcement of the decision.
+In the case of vs. Complainant(s) vs Respondent(s) following as the date, time, and place for at the Chair of the Ethics Hearing Panel has designated the r hearing the above case.
+This is a hearing concerning the ons of SIOR's Code of Ethical Principles and Standards of You are hereby notified to appear at the app pointed time and place.
+Date: Time: Place: The Chair and members of the Ethics Heari Chair: counsel, and each party is requested to prohave representation present, at least fiftee will not invalidate a party's right to represent Each party must provide a list of names of and SIOR not less than fifteen (15) days witnesses to be present at the time and pla witnesses are unable to be present for the the Ethics Hearing Panel for such witnesses e SIOR member who is an Adherent to the Code or by legal devide written notice to the parties and SIOR of their intention to the price of the parties and SIOR of their intention to the provide this notice of the hearing.
+Failure to provide this notice of the hearing, but may result in a continuance of the hearing.
+If witnesses he/she intends to call at the hearing to all parties as prior to the hearing.
+Each party must arrange for his/her are designated for the hearing; or in the event that one or more the designated hearing, the party must request permission from the second to be allowed to testify remotely.
+The parties must not be Ethics Hearing Panel or the Board of Directors prior to the mouncement of the decision.
 Date Issued: Professional Standards Staff Officer